 Todo sobre el líquido de frenos de la moto: ¿Cuál es mejor?

-How to choose one or the other type?
+How to choose one or the other?

-To know the state of the brake fluid, we can use amoisture testerspecific for brakes.
+To know the state of the brake fluid, we can use a moisture tester Specific for brakes.

-Frank burguera
+Frank Burguera

 #mecanicaharley